|

 Email: webb.john@me.com

 The six parishes of the Beckbury Group lie south of Shifnal and the conurbation of Telford between the A442 (Telford/Bridgnorth road) and the A464 (Shifnal/Wolverhampton road).
 The parishes are situated in the lovely Shropshire countryside, but within easy reach of all the main towns of the area.
-Click here to see all the villages on small scale map.
-This will be shown in a separate window.
-You will be able to see more detailed maps on the individual parish pages.

 The various activities can be found mainly in the monthly newsletters..